 - The history of earthquakes in the area

 - If the pipes will be exposed outdoors

 - If the pipes will carry intense heat

 - Average temperatures and freezing

 Take the data of your specific building and region to make an informed decision based on the pros and cons listed in this article.
 For example, if you live on the San Andreas fault line in California, you’re probably better off with copper pipes.
 But if you’re on a tighter budget and live in a very cold climate, you might opt for PVC piping.

 You can also confer with a trusted local plumber and get their opinion on which pipes to choose.
 Since a seasoned local plumber will have plenty of knowledge about the plumbing conditions in your area as well as how both types of pipes perform, they can give you an informed recommendation.

-At AJ Alberts Plumbing, we know the Twin Cities landscape like the back of our hands.
-We’ve also worked extensively with PVC and copper piping materials, so you can trust us to make repairs or install new pipes in your bathroom or kitchen.
+If you happen to be located near the Twin Cities, make sure to call our team at AJ Alberts Plumbing.
+We’ve also worked extensively with both PVC and copper piping materials, so you can trust us to make repairs or install new pipes in your bathroom or kitchen.

 Contact us today with any questions, and our friendly team will get back to you promptly.